 What does this mean for my organization?

 Ay, but there’s the rub!
-Records management compliance no longer simply means locking the information in a wharehouse.
+Records management compliance no longer simply means locking the information in a warehouse.
 Today, you’re collecting and storing information in a variety of digital locations.

 As an organization, therefore, you need to make sure that you catalog all information – even that which is no longer in use – as part of your information management program.
 Moreover, you need to make sure that you’re creating the appropriate workflows for dispoing of records on time.